 Here’s a simple Easter craft for kids that’s lots of fun- a sponge stamped Easter basket with colorful eggs!
-It’s easy to setup, and the kids always love it!
+It’s easy to setup, perfect for preschool and kindergarten, and the kids always love it!

 Are you following our Easter for Kids & Family Pinterest board?